1985 Brixton riot

 The Brixton riot of 1985 started on 28 September in Lambeth in South London.
 It was the second major riot that the area had witnessed in the space of four years, the last in 1981.
 It was sparked by the shooting of Dorothy "Cherry" Groce by the Metropolitan Police, while they sought her 21-year-old son Michael Groce in relation to a robbery and suspected firearms offence; they believed Michael Groce was hiding in his mother's home.

 After two days of riots, photo-journalist David Hodge had died, 43 civilians and 10 police officers were hurt.
 Amongst a number of fires, one building had been destroyed, 55 cars had been burnt out, and 58 burglaries had been committed including acts of looting.

-In March 2014, the police eventually apologised for the wrongful shooting of Mrs Groce.
+In March 2014, the police apologised for the wrongful shooting of Mrs Groce.
 In July of the same year, an inquest jury concluded that eight separate police failures had contributed to Mrs Groce's death, for which the then Commissioner of the Metropolitan Police Sir Bernard Hogan-Howe subsequently "apologised unreservedly for our failings" to the family.

 Background

-The community of Lambeth, after the 1981 Brixton riot, did not trust the Metropolitan Police, with many of the mixed race but mainly Afro-Caribbean population upset about the institutional racism of the police department.
+Some of the community of Lambeth, after the 1981 Brixton riot, did not trust the Metropolitan Police, with many people, especially from African-Caribbean population, upset about the alleged institutional racism of the police force.

 Twenty-one-year-old Michael Groce was one of six children born to Dorothy "Cherry" Groce, who had migrated to the area from Jamaica when she was in her early teens.
 From aged six much of his life was spent in residential care, brought up in Tinworth House, on a rough housing estate in Vauxhall.
 Michael was involved with street gangs, and had been exposed to guns during his childhood.
 He spent time in and out of prison throughout his life, and by 1985 had accrued 50 convictions and 15 different spells in prison.

-After being released from prison two months before, whilst out on licence Michael became concerned with a turf-war between local street gangs.
-Subsequently, given a gun for protection by a friend, a few days before the riots Michael was in an argument with his girlfriend at his mother's house, and in a fit of anger fired the gun into a wardrobe.
-Shortly afterwards, he heard a knock on the door and went down to answer it, finding a police officer enquiring if he was Michael Groce.
-He attempted to close the door, but after the police officer would not let him, Michael put the gun into the officer's mouth.
-After the officer left, Michael cleaned the gun and placed it in the house, then fled to his sister's home.
+After being released from prison two months before, whilst out on licence Michael was caught up in a turf-war between local street gangs.
+Subsequently, given a gun for protection by a friend, a few days before the riots Michael was in an argument with his girlfriend at his mother's house; in a fit of anger, he fired the gun into a wardrobe.
+Later, he heard a knock on the door.
+When he answered it, a police officer asked if he was Michael Groce.
+He tried to close the door.
+When the police officer would not let him, Michael put the gun into the officer's mouth.
+After the officer left, Michael cleaned and stored the gun, then fled to his sister's home.